SirSaibot/bootstrap-playground/README.md

 # Bootstrap Playground

 ## Host the Webpage locally
-Inorder to see the webpage working and with all function skip the Getting started part and go to the local Hosting part.
+Inorder to see the webpage working and with all function skip the Getting started part and go to the local Hosting part and download this current or this [sample repository](https://github.com/SirSaibot/bootstrap-playground) and use it instead of forking your own repository.

 ## Getting started
 ### Installing needed programms